-17. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Coordinator of Networking Services.
+17. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director, Networking and Telecommunications.

-18. Contributes to the overall success of Computer Services by performing all other duties and responsibilities as assigned.
+18. Contributes to the overall success of Networking and Telecommunications by performing all other duties and responsibilities as assigned.

-The Telecommunications Service Coordinator is supervised by the Coordinator of Networking Services and supervises the Telecommunications System Administrator, the University Operator, part-time and student workers.
+The Telecommunications Service Administrator is supervised by the Director, Networking and Telecommunications and supervises the Telecommunications System Administrator, the University Operator, part-time and student workers.